Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 Bundesliga

-Erik Palmer-Brown started and played 90 minutes in Austria Wien’s 1-0 win over Ried on Saturday.
+Erik Palmer-Brown started and played 90 minutes in Austria Wien’s 2-2 draw with WSG Swarovski Tirol on Sunday.

+Andrew Wooten started and played 90 minutes in Admira Moedling’s 0-0 draw with Ried on Saturday.

-Brenden Aaronson came off the bench and played 28 minutes in Red Bull Salzburg’s 2-0 win over Rheindorf Altach on Sunday.
+Brenden Aaronson came off the bench and played 20 minutes in Red Bull Salzburg’s 3-0 win over Hartberg on Saturday.

 Turkey